STEllAR-GROUP/hpx/README.rst

 in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 Additionally, this work is supported by the Department of Energy (DoE) through the award DE-SC0008714 (XPRESS).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Department of Energy.

-This work is also supported by the Center of Computation and Technology at Louisiana State University and the Chair for Computer Science 3 at the University of Erlangen Nuremberg.
+This work is also supported by the Center of Computation and Technology at Louisiana State University and the Department of Computer Science 3 at the University of Erlangen Nuremberg.